Welcome to Iowa State University!

 The transition to college is a challenging time for most students--and it may be more challenging for a student with a disability.
 Student Accessibility Services (SAS) staff recommends that students with disabilities contact our office as soon as possible so that we can work together to determine eligibility for services, identify likely challenges, and coordinate reasonable accommodations.

 Advocacy is supporting or recommending a particular cause or policy.
 It is important that students understand that it is their responsibility to advocate and communicate their educational needs with our office and their professors.
 An excellent way to get involved to raise awareness about disabilities on campus is to join the Alliance for Disability Awareness, which is a student lead organization and supported by SAS.

 Test-taking strategies and studying are skills that are essential to succeeding in college.
 In high school, you may have been given time to complete assignments, reading, and other tasks in class.
 In college, you will be expected to complete everything outside of class.
 There are many resources that Iowa State University offers to help ease with this transition.
-The Academic Success Center (ACS) provides opportunities for students to develop skills that promote success, practice leadership, and become self-directed learners through the delivery of high-quality academic support services.
+The Academic Success Center (ASC) provides opportunities for students to develop skills that promote success, practice leadership, and become self-directed learners through the delivery of high-quality academic support services.
 Some of these services include individual academic coaching, exam preparation, supplemental instruction, tutoring, and more!
-SAS and ACS work together very closely to ensure that students are meeting their academic needs!
+SAS and ASC work together very closely to ensure that students are meeting their academic needs!

 Organization makes the transition to college so much easier.
 Whether that be an app on your smartphone, planner, or other preferred methods.
-The ACS provides resources that help students plan out their entire semester at the beginning of each semester and work with the student to find an effective personalized plan of action.
+The ASC provides resources that help students plan out their entire semester at the beginning of each semester and work with the student to find an effective personalized plan of action.
 SAS has composed a list that can be found here of helpful apps and resources for students.